Proco Joe Moreno: Political career

-2008 2nd District State Senator Democratic Primary

-Appointment to City Council
+Chicago City Council

 After 1st ward alderman Manny Flores was appointed by then Gov. Pat Quinn to lead the Illinois Commerce Commission, Chicago Mayor Richard Daley appointed Moreno to fill the rest of his term as alderman in March 2010.

-2011 1st Ward Alderman Election

 Moreno won his first full term in the February 22, 2011, Chicago municipal elections, after receiving the endorsements of the Chicago Tribune and Chicago Sun-Times.
 It was during this term that Moreno attempted to block a Chick-fil-a chicken restaurant from being built in his ward due to the company's political views.
 Moreno demanded the company change its discriminatory policies while critics questioned his commitment to free speech, religious liberties and the first amendment.

-2015 1st Ward Alderman Election

 Moreno's bid for a second full term proved to be a greater challenge than his first, as he drew three challengers: Anne Shaw, an attorney; Andrew Hamilton, also an attorney; and Ronda Locke, a former staffer to the Alderman.
 Moreno won the election with over 51% overall vote.

-2019 1st Ward Alderman Election

 In 2019, Moreno lost to political newcomer Daniel La Spata.